nvoevodin/da_test/README.md

 Task
 ----

-The most recent housing status and housing status update date for all clients who were active as of 5-15-2017.
+Return the most recent housing status and housing status update date for all clients who were active as of 5-15-2017.
 It is safe to assume that a client is still active if s/he does not have a subsequent inactive program status update.